 0.2.2 Assessment of diabetes

-We used self-reported information on a diabetes diagnosis to construct our diabetes in-dicator.
+We used self-reported information on diabetes diagnosis to construct our diabetes in-dicator.
 We only relied on incident cases of self-reported diabetes, excluding individuals with self-reported diabetes at baseline.
 Given the chronic nature of diabetes, we assumed that after the initial diagnosis diabetes persists for the rest of one’s life.
+This is a reasonable assumption given the medical evidence.
+(Reference?)
 To construct a measure of diabetes duration for incidence cases we used self-reported information on the year of diagnosis.
 If we found that the year of diagnosis was reported to be before the last wave without a reported diagnosis, we used the midpoint between the last wave without diagnosis and the first wave with a diagnosis as the year of diagnosis.1

 0.2.3 Assessment of outcomes